lpmi-13/minimalPairGenerator/README.md

 ...for a bit less of an overview, [this paper](https://journals.equinoxpub.com/index.php/CALICO/article/viewFile/22985/18991) outlines why practicing minimal pairs can be beneficial in the context of second language acquisition, and specifically describes a method involving learners listening to minimal pairs spoken by multiple different speakers.

-The above paper also suggests an interest method of doubling the vowel length, and I still need to investigate how feasible this would be using only ffmpeg before I add another dependency (PRAAT)
+The above paper also suggests an interesting method of doubling the vowel length, and I still need to investigate how feasible this would be using only ffmpeg before I add another dependency (PRAAT)

 ## why automate it?

-The only current applications (that I'm aware of) rely on actual humans to record themselves saying these minimal pairs and submitting them to the system.
+The only current minimal pairs training applications (that I'm aware of) rely on actual humans to record themselves saying these minimal pairs and submitting them to the system.
 This has obvious disadvantages in terms of scalability, since even the kind souls dedicated enough to submit their own voice recordings probably don't have a very large amount of time to devote to the task.

 Fortunately, automatic speech recognition (while still not great) is good enough for us to use in force alignment, which outputs the time-stamp location of every word in an audio stream (It can actually output time stamps for every phoneme, but we don't need that level of detail here).
+We send it the transcript of the audio, and the audio itself, and we get back the time of each word in the audio.

 Based on the list of minimal pairs present in the video (which we calculate from the transcript), we can then use the force alignment time-stamps to pull out just the audio that has each half of each minimal pair and save those to separate audio files.